jD91mZM2/UndertaleSandbox/README.md

 Now, it might not work for you.
 But hopefully, you can resolve that by editing
 the `.ui_config` file and set paths to their correct values.

+## Features
+- Cross platform
+- Simple to use
+- Configuration file
+- Command line arguments (run with --help)

 # Note
 The program **should** backup your data, but just in case anything goes wrong: